mikisvaz/rbbt/tutorial/TSV/index.md

 ## Classification of TSV files

-Typical TSV files can be classified into four classes:
+Typical TSV files can be classified into four classes.

+The following code opens reads a TSV file as a `:single` TSV.
+Here each entry of the resulting hash contains a single value.

 {% highlight ruby %}